sofastack/sofastack.tech/README.md

 hugo server
 ```

-Run the site locally with `hugo server`, you will see the site running on <http://localhost:1313>.
+Run the site locally with `hugo server`, and you will see the site running on <http://localhost:1313>.

 ### Docker